ZubairQazi/ZubairQazi.github.io/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project contains my portfolio website, hosted at https://zubairqazi.com.
-It is written in Javascript using the React library, and various subcomponents.
+It is written in Javascript using the React library, React-Bootstrap framework, and various subcomponents.
 This is my first React project!

 ## Set-up